sdc-china/IDA-doc/_posts/2018-11-07-references-ida-rest-apis.md

 ```

 ### Response Status
-The [Trigger Pipeline Build](#trigger-pipeline-build) and [Get Pipeline Build Status](#get-pipeline-build-status) REST APIs' response will be returned with one of the following statuses:
+The [Trigger Pipeline Build](#trigger-pipeline-build) and [Get Pipeline Build Status](#get-pipeline-build-status) REST APIs' response will be returned with one of the following status:

 **Build Status:**
 * `Running` The pipeline build is running.